Skip to Content

 Ptarmigan Cirque Larch Hike

-Ptarmigan Cirque Larch Hike Stats:
+Ptarmigan Cirque Hike Stats

-• Difficulty: Easy
+Difficulty: Easy

 You'll see lots of kids on Ptarmigan Cirque trail - a family-friendly larch hike in Kananaskis

 A large forest of larch trees hugs the line where the forest meets the alpine layer of the mountain.
 The Ptarmigan Cirque hiking trail leads you through these golden larches, allowing an up-close experience.
-As a bonus, you’ll be able to see large stands of larch trees across the highway on Highwood Ridge.
+As a bonus, you’ll be able to see large stands of larches across the highway on Highwood Ridge.

 Ptarmigan Cirque is on of the best easy hikes in Kananaskis to see golden larches